At a popular dumpling shop in Manhattan, the newest dumpling on the menu is made with food waste.

 Atlantic Social, opening Feb.
 19: The new spot from Three Kings Restaurant Group -- that's David Massoni, John Bush and chef Dale Talde -- will occupy 673 Atlantic Ave. in Brooklyn, the former Tony Roma's space across from the Barclays Center.
 The restaurant will boast a 50-seat bar, 130-seat dining room and wide-ranging menu spanning from new American to house-made seasonal pasta to pan-style pizza (also found at their Manhattan spot, Massoni).
 There will also be some Talde classics, including General Tso's chicken wings.
 Befitting its arena adjacent location, there will also be 16 flat-screen televisions and video games including Buckhunter, NBA Jam and Golden Tee Golf.
 For more info, visit www.atlanticsocialbk.com.

-"A Visit to New McDonald's McCafe in New York City (MCD, SBUX).If you can't beat 'em, join 'em.
-At least that seems to be the mantra for McDonald Corporation's (MCD) new restaurant in Manhattan in New York City.
+"A Visit to New McDonald's McCafe in City (MCD, SBUX).If you can't beat 'em, join 'em.
+At least that seems to be the mantra for McDonald Corporation's (MCD) new restaurant in Manhattan in City.
 It is unlike other locations owned by the chain.
 With an interior designed by a prolific French architect, the restaurant eschews the strictly functional aesthetic seen at the majority of other McDonald's locations.
 Instead, the remodeled space has elevated seating and comfortable booths done up in muted colors, open spaces to move around, touch-screen kiosks that streamline the ordering process and servers buzzing around with loaded trays. "

 Humble Magic in Georgian Capital’s Restaurant Renaissance.When the chef Meriko Gubeladze opened Shavi Lomi, she recalled that Tbilisi was “starving for small, homey restaurants with good food.”
 That was 2011, and the quality of Georgian cuisine — known for its lavish use of spices and aromatic herbs influenced by travelers along the Silk Road — wasn’t the problem, but the uninviting establishments and menu selections — hangovers from the cookie-cutter days of the Soviet era — were.
 Artery-clogging khachapuri, the cheesy bread often likened to pizza, still tempted.
 But at every meal?
 How often could a person eat walnut-paste-stuffed vegetables and a lamb stew called chakapuli, a favorite dish of Stalin.
 Four years after Shavi Lomi updated these seasonal family recipes, serving them in a cozy atmosphere, other restaurants soon followed suit.